tcltk/tcl/doc/markdown/Object3.md

 } Tcl_Obj;
 ```

-The *bytes* and the *length* members together hold a value's UTF-8 string representation, which is a *counted string* not containing null bytes (UTF-8 null characters should be encoded as a two byte sequence: 192, 128.) *bytes* points to the first byte of the string representation.
+The *bytes* and the *length* members together hold a value's TUTF-8 byte sequence representation. *bytes* points to the first byte of the string representation.
 The *length* member gives the number of bytes.
 The byte array must always have a null byte after the last data byte, at offset *length*; this allows string representations to be treated as conventional null-terminated C strings.
 C programs use **Tcl_GetStringFromObj** and **Tcl_GetString** to get a value's string representation.
 If *bytes* is NULL, the string representation is invalid.

 A value's type manages its internal representation.
 The member *typePtr* points to the Tcl_ObjType structure that describes the type.
 If *typePtr* is NULL, the internal representation is invalid.